The compensation model of the LLB Group

 - Clear performance incentives, performance orientation and transparency:

 A target compensation (total compensation or total target compensation) is defined for each employee.
-It determines how much employees who attain their targets can earn.
-A bonus-malus logic ensures that employees earn more or less than their defined target compensation depending on whether they exceed or do not attain their targets.
+A bonus-malus logic ensures that employees earn more or less than their target compensation depending on whether they exceed or do not attain their objectives.
 Compensation depends on performance and not on corporate results that can be affected by market conditions.
-Acknowledging individual performance serves performance motivation, the management of individual performance contributions towards achieving company goals as well as the retention of top performers.
+Acknowledging individual performance serves performance motivation, the management of individual performance contributions towards achieving company targets as well as the retention of top performers.

 - Uniform focus on the structure of the LLB Group: